NJ PACE Legislation

 - Financing approvals are simple, but PACE projects must be permanently affixed to the property and save money for the property owner.

-PACE is a national initiative, but programs are locally based and tailored to meet local market needs.
-New Jersey PACE is the first and so far only nonprofit program available in New Jersey.
-The program needs to be adopted by local ordinance in each municipality.
+PACE is a state initiative, but programs are locally based and tailored to meet local market needs.
+New Jersey PACE is the first and so far only nonprofit PACE originator in New Jersey.
+Once the new legislation is approved, the NJEDA program will need to be adopted by local ordinance in each municipality, through a standard ordinance that provides for uniform program administration across the state.

 In a nutshell:

 Energy efficiency is the least expensive energy we can buy.
 In the U.S., buildings alone consume over 40 percent of the energy we use, and roughly 75 percent of all electricity.
-A 2012 study by the Rockefeller Foundation and DB Climate Change Advisors sees and investment opportunity of nearly $280 billion over the next 10 years that would translate to over $1 trillion in energy savings, over 3 million jobs, and 600 million fewer metric tons of carbon emissions per year.
-PACE is clearly working because it meets a market need.
+A 2012 study by the Rockefeller Foundation and DB Climate Change Advisors foresaw an investment opportunity of nearly $280 billion over the next 10 years that would translate to over $1 trillion in energy savings, over 3 million jobs, and 600 million fewer metric tons of carbon emissions per year.
+Because of multiples hindrances in legislation and practice, Commercial PACE has so far produced under $2 billion of projects over the past decade, but now appears poised to take off, for several reasons:

-- Property owners see an opportunity to save money and make their buildings more valuable
+- Property owners see the opportunity to reduce operating costs and make their buildings more valuable

-- Existing mortgage lenders support projects that meet their clients’ objectives and increase the value of their collateral
+- Existing mortgage lenders support projects that help to meet their clients’ objectives and increase the value of their collateral

-- Local governments like PACE because it creates jobs, economic activity, and helps meet energy conservation goals
+- Local governments adopt PACE because it creates jobs, economic activity, and helps meet energy conservation goals

-- Private market investors like PACE because assessment liens are a proven, strong credit
+- Private market investors are keen on PACE because assessment liens are a proven, strong credit

 Benefits of PACE

-PACE financing has many features that can uniquely solve barriers to the adoption of energy efficiency measures.
+PACE financing has many features that can uniquely solve barriers to the adoption of energy efficiency, renewables, and resiliency measures.

 - 100% financing requires no up-front cash investment